MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/using-breakout-rooms.md

 3. Choose the breakout room option you prefer:

-    - **Automatically:** Teams divides participants equally between the rooms.
+    - **Automatically**: Teams divides participants equally between the rooms.
     - **Manually:** You can choose which room each participant is placed in.

 4. Select **Create Rooms**.
 The Breakout Rooms pane will open.